idoiaruiz/mcv-m5/code/models/README.md

 [Configuration file transfer learning from Tt100K dataset-train ](../config/transferLearningtrain.py) | [Configuration file transfer learning from Tt100K dataset-test ](../config/transferLearningtest.py) | [Configuration train file training from scratch](../config/BelgiumTSscratch.py)

-Finally, in order to boos the performance of our network we have done data augmentation with horizontal flipping and bagging.
+Finally, in order to boost the performance of our network we have done data augmentation with horizontal flipping and bagging.

 | Train with TT100K dataset | Validation accuracy (%) |Test accuracy (%)|
 | ------------- | ------------- |----------------------|